letter-k/template-react-ts-project/README.md

 - **Sass Support:** Easy and flexible styling using Sass, enabling powerful CSS features.
 - **Localization:** Seamless internationalization with `i18next` and `react-i18next`, making your application accessible to a global audience.
 - **TypeScript Ready:** Full TypeScript support, ensuring type safety and better development experience.
+- **Code Quality Assurance:** Integrated pre-commit hooks with Husky to enforce linting and formatting using ESLint and Prettier before every commit.

 ### 🚀 Getting Started